SwiftERM Hyper-personalisation for ecommerce email marketing

 Which all stems from the mobile device in their hand.

-For example, mobile enables companies to provide an intensely-personalised experience — just what the customer wants.
+For example, mobile enables companies to provide an intensely hyper-personalised experience — just what the customer wants.

-This includes giving consumers the opportunity to decide how they want to purchase and pay, and sending messages to users that offer immediate value (like Uber’s notifications that surge pricing is ending).
+This includes allowing consumers to decide how they want to purchase and pay and sending messages to users that offer immediate value (like Uber’s notifications that surge pricing is ending).

 Why omnichannel ecommerce is essential